Contact Us

 Cons:

-Stock takes are where we started with Pimsical, and it's still our core focus.
-We have built a powerful stock take application that is designed to make the stock take process as easy and efficient as possible.
-With almost 5 million stock take scans completed with our application, it is battle tested for your retail counts.
-We also provide powerful reporting tools to help you identify discrepancies and understand all the information about your stock takes.
-We've got flexible pricing plans to suit different sizes of business, and we also offer a free trial so you can try it out for yourself and see how it can help you with your stock takes.
+With over 5 million stock take scans completed, it is battle tested and ready for your retail counts.
+We also provide powerful reporting tools to help you identify discrepancies and understand all the information about your stock.
+We've got flexible pricing plans to suit different sizes of business, and we also offer a 30 day free trial.

 Pros: